-If you have coverage for some prescription drugs not normally covered in a Medicare prescription drug plan, shown in the "Extra Covered Drugs" section of the benefits chart located at the front of this document, the amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
+If you have coverage for some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan, shown in the "Extra Covered Drugs" section of the benefits chart located at the front of this document, the amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
 The Catastrophic Coverage Stage is described in Chapter 4, Section 7 of this document.

 In addition, if you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+(Please refer to the plan's "Drug List" or call Pharmacy Member Services for more information.
+Phone numbers for Pharmacy Member Services are printed on the back cover of this booklet.)
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 For contact information, please refer to the state-specific agency listing located in Chapter 11.